teambean/BeanCash/doc/build-unix.md

     strip Beancashd
 ```

-If this guide helped you compile your wallet without having the unnecessary headaches the "official" guides would give you and you want to buy me a beer for it:
+If this guide helped you compile your wallet without having the unnecessary headaches the "official" guides would give you<br />
+and you want to buy me a beer for it:<br />
 Beancash: 2HaJKvzBwnB3VMjHNPUtiqjfHBXk4aiKRC